-Bread Loaf offers students with exceptional academic records opportunities to pursue focused independent research over six or more weeks and produce a major essay, portfolio, or theater project.
+Bread Loaf offers students with exceptional academic records the opportunity to pursue focused independent research and produce a major critical, creative, or pedagogical project.

 Directed Research and Writing